Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Conclusions

 \section{Conclusions}

-In this paper, we developed novel characterizations for functional observability, functional detectability, and SFO, and based on them, proposed (approximation) solutions to the related optimal sensor placement problems.
+In this paper, motivated by the fact that the existing PBH-like conditions for functional observability and detectability are only valid for diagonalizable sytems, we developed novel characterizations for functional observability, functional detectability, and SFO {that are valid for general systems}.
 We first introduced a new notion {\emph{modal functional observability} to establish new necessary and sufficient conditions for functional observability and detectability.
 Then, we rigorously redefined SFO from a generic perspective, highlighting its distinctions from the conventional structural observability.
 A complete graph-theoretic characterization for SFO is further put forward.
 Building upon these results, we proved that the minimal sensor placement problems for functional observability and SFO are NP-hard.
 Nevertheless, we devised efficient algorithms that leverage supermodular set functions to find near-optimal solutions.
-Additionally, we offered a closed-form solution based on modal functional observability and the real Jordan normal form for deploying the minimum number of sensors to achieve functional observability for diagonalizable systems.
-Exploring the generalization of this result to non-diagonalizable systems and structured systems, as well as utilizing modal functional observability in designing minimum-order functional observers, can be promising avenues for future research.
+Additionally, we offered a closed-form solution based on modal functional observability and the real Jordan normal form for deploying the minimum number of sensors to achieve functional observability for diagonalizable systems. {Exploring the generalization of this result to non-diagonalizable systems and structured systems is left for future research.}

 { }